ConstructionPlacements

 Possible construction jobs for women include

 There is a huge range of jobs within the construction sector, and figuring out which one you’re interested in is important.
-As a women employee in the construction industry, you could land a job from the various jobs available in the construction industry.
+As a woman employee in the construction industry, you could land a job from the various jobs available in the construction industry.

 The number of women in construction jobs is increasing.